bateller/martinfitzpatrick.name/content/bioinformatics/icoshift-on-python.md

 # But it works

-Here is some sample output (run through [MetaPath](http://martinfitzpatrick.name/article/metapath-gets-flexible-an-interactive-analysis-workflow-tool) - yes there is a plugin) showing the original and shifted data from a sample manually off-shifted dataset.
+Here is some sample output (run through [MetaPath](http://martinfitzpatrick.name/article/metapath-gets-flexible-an-interactive-analysis-workflow-tool) - yes there is already a plugin) showing the original and shifted data from a sample manually off-shifted dataset.

 ![icoshift/unshifted.png](/static/images/software/icoshift/unshifted.png)